-Yet even if only a concession to human weakness, clothing has long played a significant role in Judaism.
-Clothing has reflected religious identification, social status, emotional state and even the Jews’ relation with the outside world.
+Clothing has long played a significant role in Judaism, reflecting religious identification, social status, emotional state and even the Jews’ relation with the outside world.
 The ancient rabbis taught that maintaining their distinctive dress in Egypt was one of the reasons the Jews were worthy of being rescued from servitude.

 The Torah says little about clothing, either descriptively or prescriptively.
-Without explanation, it prohibits blending wool and linen in a garment, in the same verse forbidding “mixing” different seeds and species of cattle (Leviticus 19:19).
+Without explanation, it prohibits blending wool and linen in a garment (such garments are known as shatnez), in the same verse forbidding “mixing” different seeds and species of cattle (Leviticus 19:19).
 It forbids men from wearing women’s clothes and vice versa (Deuteronomy 22:5), without specifying the characteristics of either.
 It also requires Jews to put fringes on the corners of a four-pointed garment (Numbers 15:37-41), both as a way of identifying the Jew and reminder reminding the Jew to observe the mitzvot.

 On the other hand, the Torah provides extensive detail regarding the clothing of the priests, and particularly the High Priest, for their duties in the Tabernacle in the desert (Exodus 28), later adopted for the Temple in Jerusalem.
 Yet while the High Priest’s garb was elaborate, colorful and full of symbolism, for Yom Kippur, the one day a year he would enter the most holy portion of the sanctuary, he was to wear only white linen (Leviticus 16:4), a sign of humility.
 White clothing became the symbol of purity, and black a sign of mourning.
 Nowadays mourning is indicated by the tearing of a garment.